TheCuriousBuilder/void_breaker/README.md

-# ShooterGame2DPython
+# Void Breaker 2D

-ShooterGame2DPython is a 2D shooting game built with Python using Pygame.
+Void Breaker is a 2D shooting game built with Python using Pygame.
 In this game, the player controls a character, shoots enemies, avoids attacks, and tries to get the highest score possible.
 This project helped me learn the basics of game development and programming.

 ## Features